Law enforcement officer access to department records.

 ; 1995 a.
 27

-The department must follow its own rules.
+The Department of Corrections must follow its own rules.
 It is not harmless error for an agency to disobey its own procedural regulations.
 State ex rel.
 Anderson-El v.
 Cooke, 2000 WI 40

 , 234 Wis.
 2d 626